Ariful Haque Choudhury: Career

 Choudhury is a former President of Bangladesh Nationalist Party Sylhet unit.
-He and his wife, Shyama Haque Chowdhury, was sued on 5 March 2008 by Anti-Corruption Commission.
+He and his wife, Shama Haque Chowdhury, was sued on 5 March 2008 by Anti-Corruption Commission.
 He was accused of accumulating 25 million taka in illegal wealth through corruption.
 On 23 June 2008, he was sentenced to 10 years imprisonment over the case.
 His wife was sentenced to three years imprisonment in the case.

 On 9 April 2013, Choudhury was acquitted on the corruption case filled by Anti-Corruption Commission.

 Choudhury became the mayor of Sylhet city by defeating Badar Uddin Ahmed Kamran in June 2013.
 Arif won the election by more than 35,000 votes.

 Choudhury was a follower of Saifur Rahman, former Finance Minister of Bangladesh and Member of Parliament from Sylhet-1.
 After his win, he completed the Saifur Rahman Shishu Park in Sylhet and sent it for approval to the relevant ministry.
 The approval was refused as the Awami League government were not keen to open a park named after a Bangladesh Nationalist Party leader.
 He tried to open it under two different names, 'Sylhet Natural Park' and 'Dakshin Surma Park', but was still refused permission by the government.
 The government of Bangladesh renamed the park to 'Jananetri Sheikh Hasina Shishu Park' and announced it will be opened soon in 2021.

 On 13 November 2014, Bangladesh Police added him to a supplementary charge sheet they filled over the Shah A M S Kibria murder case from 2005.
 The new charge sheet also included GK Gaus, Mayor of Habiganj, and Harris Chowdhury, former political secretary to Khaleda Zia.
 He was arrested after surrendered to the court on this case on 30 December 2014.

 On 7 January 2015, Choudhury was suspended by Ministry of Local Government, Rural Development and Co-operatives from his post of mayor after being charged in the Shah A M S Kibria murder case.
 He was then sacked from his post.

 Choudhury had his acquittal verdict on the corruption charges scrapped by Bangladesh Supreme Court on 15 January 2016.
 On 27 March 2016, Choudhury received bail on the Shah A M S Kibria murder case.

 Choudhury was released from Sylhet Central Jail after receiving bail from Bangladesh Supreme Court on 5 January 2017 which upheld his bail order issued by Bangladesh High Court on 11 December 2016.
 On 13 March 2017, Bangladesh High Court issued a stay order on Choudhury's suspension from the post of Mayor of Sylhet.
 A bench of Bangladesh Supreme Court, Appellate Division led by Justice Surendra Kumar Sinha agreed with the High Court order and announced that there was no restriction on Choudhury resuming his office on 23 March 2017.
 Choudhury was suspended from his post of mayor of Sylhet by Ministry of Local Government, Rural Development and Co-operatives on 2 April 2017.
 The Ministry also suspended Mosaddek Hossain Bulbul, mayor of Rajshahi and also a Bangladesh Nationalist Party politician.